sheyijojo/kubernetes_CKA_Exams/1-k8-commands.md

 ## You have load balancers provisioned on google cloud
 - load balancer is sitting in front of your servcies
 - How do you direct traffic from different load balancers, manage ssl certs, firewall rules
 - What service does that?
-A configuration in k8 that manages
+A configuration in k8 that manages all the configurations mentioned and many more
 - INGRESS is the solution
-- Ingress helps users access app using a signe externaly url
+- Ingress helps users access app using a sigle externaly url
 - More like a layer7 Load Balancer that can configured using k8 objects
 - Need to publish ingress as a service such as nodepotrt. oNE TIME configuration